 Your initial enrollment period starts three months before the month you turn 65 and ends three months after the month you turn 65.
 The start date of your coverage depends on when you enroll.

-If you have been automatically enrolled but decide to decline coverage or do not enroll in Medicare Part B during the initial enrollment period, you can enroll later during the annual general enrollment period that runs from January 1 to March 31 each year, with coverage beginning on July 31.
+If you have been automatically enrolled but decide to decline coverage or do not enroll in Medicare Part B during the initial enrollment period, you can enroll later during the annual general enrollment period that runs from January 1 to March 31 each year, with coverage beginning on the first day of the month following the month you sign up.
 However, late-enrollment penalties may apply in some situations.

 What if you already have health insurance through an employer?

 You can generally wait to enroll in Medicare past age 65 if you have group health insurance through your employer or your spouse's employer.
 Most employers can't require employees or covered spouses to enroll in Medicare to retain eligibility for their group health benefits.
 However, some small employers can, so contact your plan's benefits administrator to find out if you're required to sign up for Medicare when you reach age 65 and how your group health coverage works with Medicare.